gravitational/teleport/rfd/0172-tbot-ssh-muxer.md

 - The long-lived proxying background service within `tbot`
   - This will include a rudimentary connection cycler.
 - The new lightweight client binary with support for ProxyUseFdPass.
-- A configuration option to control the maximum number of proxied connections.
-  - When this maximum is reached, the service will wait until the number of active connections drops below the maximum.
-  - This will allow a sane limit to be provided to prevent the long-lived `tbot` process from being overwhelmed.
 - Prometheus metrics which exposes the health of the proxying.
   - Number of active proxied connections.
   - Number of attempts to establish proxied connections, the time this has